slsa-framework/slsa/docs/spec/v1.0/threats.md

-The SLSA Build track mitigates these threats when the consumer [verifies artifacts](verifying-artifacts.md) against expectations, confirming that the artifact they recieved was built in the expected manner.
+The SLSA Build track mitigates these threats when the consumer [verifies artifacts](verifying-artifacts.md) against expectations, confirming that the artifact they received was built in the expected manner.

 ### (E) Compromise build process